RTEMS/rtems-docs/c-user/initialization.rst

     application configuration.

 RTEMS_SYSINIT_MP_EARLY
-    Early MPCI initialization.
-This step is mandatory on MPCI configurations.
+    In MPCI configurations, an early MPCI initialization is performed in this step.
+This step is mandatory in MPCI configurations.

 RTEMS_SYSINIT_DATA_STRUCTURES
     This directive is called when the Board Support Package has completed its